codice/forgerock-commons/forgerock-doc-maven-plugin/trunk/README 3.1.0.md

 For details on skipping URLs by pattern, see the documentation for his plugin.

+## Adding Asciidoc Books

+Asciidoc books can now be added alongside DocBook XML books.
+The Asciidoc format books are converted to DocBook XML during pre-processing.
+The current implementation does not support mixing Asciidoc and DocBook XML sources for the same book.

+Lay out your Asciidoc book sources in the same way you lay out DocBook sources, under `src/main/asciidoc` by default.
+Use `<asciidocSourceDirectory>` if necessary to modify the source location.

 ## Handling PNG Images

 Getting screenshots and other images to look okay in PDF can be a hassle.